Synchronization of Dirac-Bianconi driven oscillators: Conclusion

 \section{Conclusion}

 In this work we have introduced and described the dynamics of Bianconi-Dirac driven oscillators.
 These are higher-order networks in which the variables, called topological signals (or cochains), lie on the nodes, links, triangles, and higher-order simplicies and are coupled via the Dirac-Bianconi operator, which drives the system into an oscillatory behavior.
-We have fully described a simple Dirac-Bianconi driven oscillator, whose dynamics is inspired by the well-known FitzHugh-Nagumo neural model, in which the structure is solely made of nodes and links.
-We have put the fast variable, i.e., the voltage of the neuron, on the nodes, while the slow variable, i.e., the recovery variable (related to the ion density), on the links, and we have shown that, under certain values of the parameters, such structure exhibits a periodic dynamics.
-Then, by coupling two slightly different oscillators, we have shown that the classic diffusive coupling needs to be strong in order for the oscillators to synchronize, while, if the coupling is also mediated by the Dirac-Bianconi operator, synchronization is observed also for weak coupling.
+We have fully described a simple Dirac-Bianconi driven oscillator, whose dynamics is inspired by the well-known FitzHugh-Nagumo neural model, in which the structure is solely made of nodes and links. {We have put the fast variable on the nodes, while the slow variable on the links, and we have shown that, thanks to the Dirac-Bianconi coupling, such structure can exhibit a periodic dynamics.} Then, by coupling two slightly different oscillators, we have shown that the classic diffusive coupling needs to be strong in order for the oscillators to synchronize, while, if the coupling is also mediated by the Dirac-Bianconi operator, synchronization is observed also for weak coupling.
 To understand this behavior, we derived a full phase description of a Dirac-Bianconi driven oscillator through phase reduction theory and obtained the phase sensitivity function, which measures the response of the phase to the interactions on nodes and links.
 We have shown that, for our example, the slow variables on the links have higher phase sensitivity functions than the fast variables on the nodes, meaning that a Dirac-Bianconi coupling is more fitting to achieve synchronization for weak values of the coupling.
-In future works, the concept of Dirac-Bianconi driven oscillator could be extended to directed simplicial complexes \cite{gong2024higher} and higher-order multiplex networks \cite{krishnagopal2023topology}, while different dynamics could be considered, such as stochastic systems \cite{zhu2022phase,zhu2025complex} or slow-fast systems whose phase sensitivity function could be approximated analytically \cite{Leon2023analytical}.
-To achieve synchronization, optimization techniques could be applied with respect to the coupling connectivity \cite{nakao2021sparse}, input function \cite{kato2021optimization}, or coupling functions \cite{namura2024optimal}, as well as control methods \cite{d2023controlling,coraggio2025controlling}.
+In future works, { more realistic models could be considered.
+For example, one could use this approach to model the dynamics of macro-region of the brains: each region could be represented by the nodes and their voltage by $0$-cochains, while the links with their $1$-cochains would stand for the flow of current.
+One may also consider $2$-simplices (i.e., triangles) to model the dynamics of $2$-cochains, which would represent the magnetic field (a bivector~\cite{dorst2007geometric}) induced by the flow of current.
+Moreover,} the concept of Dirac-Bianconi driven oscillator could be extended to directed simplicial complexes \cite{gong2024higher} and higher-order multiplex networks \cite{krishnagopal2023topology}, while different dynamics could be considered, such as stochastic systems \cite{zhu2022phase,zhu2025complex} or slow-fast systems whose phase sensitivity function could be approximated analytically \cite{Leon2023analytical}.
+To achieve synchronization, optimization techniques could be applied with respect to the coupling connectivity \cite{nakao2021sparse}, input function \cite{kato2021optimization}, or coupling functions \cite{namura2024optimal}, as well as control methods \cite{d2023controlling,coraggio2026controlling}.
 Our method, that we have made explicit for a simple case, can be straightforwardly extended to an arbitrary number of coupled Dirac-Bianconi driven oscillators of any dimensions and can provide a useful modeling tool in brain dynamics, where edge-signals are becoming increasingly relevant \cite{faskowitz2022edges}.